TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 - Need fundamental analysis - Research companies beyond charts

-- Require real-time data - Day trade or scalp with institutional-grade latency (<100ms)
+- Require real-time data - Day trade or scalp with institutional-grade low-latency feeds

 - Trade full-time - Trading is your primary income source